PhamHung2020/Simple-SGX-based-DSP-Engine/README.md

 - **Openssl**: Version 3.0.13.
 - **Python**: Version 3.12.

-To install the required packages, run _install.sh_ script.
+To install the required packages, run _install.sh_ script with _sudo_.

 ## Building the Tool